 Hot Apple Pie: cinnamon, dried apples, walnuts, toasted oats, raisins, pink salt, maple granola

 Southern Charm; pecans, a pinch of cayenne, pink salt, cinnamon, butterscotch chips, bran flakes, pumpkin seeds, a drizzle of vanilla infused maple syrup

 New York Cheesecake: cashews, dried cherries, whole grain graham cracker pieces, macadamia nuts, pumpkin seeds, white chocolate chips

-Texas Barbecue: sun-dried tomato bits, whole grain honey mustard pretzels, pine nuts, chipotle powder, sunflower seeds, wasabi peas, pink salt, drizzle of honey
+Texas Barbecue: sun-dried tomato bits, whole grain honey mustard pretzels, pine nuts, chipotle powder, sunflower seeds, wasabi peas, pink salt, a drizzle of honey

-Louisiana Crawl: Brazil nuts, cashews, sunflower seeds, sea salt, garlic powder, chili powder, ground cumin, cayenne pepper. touch of coconut sugar or date syrup and a drop of lime juice
+Louisiana Crawl: Brazil nuts, cashews, sunflower seeds, sea salt, garlic powder, chili powder, ground cumin, cayenne pepper. a touch of coconut sugar or date syrup and a drop of lime juice

 Do you have a favorite healthy snack you keep in your bag for those unexpected times?
 Let’s hear your ideas or a recipe link, please!

 photo credit: <a href=”https://www.flickr.com/photos/37094770@N04/4077597380/”>Max Penn</a> via <a href=”http://photopin.com”>photopin</a> <a href=”http://creativecommons.org/licenses/by/2.0/”>cc</a>